adrielklein/test-site/_posts/2016-09-06-up-the-rockies.markdown

 ![Antlers](https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-8/p720x720/15025098_10207840932121457_1925618590242597639_o.jpg)

-As impressive as the arch was, I couldn't help but think to myself, "Man, they must have had to kill a bunch of elk to make that work of art.
+As impressive as the arch was, I couldn't help but think to myself, "Man, they must have had to kill a bunch of elk to make that.
 How cruel!"

 It was only until later when I learned that the bull sheds and regrows his antlers each year.
 So rather than killing the elk, these artistic pieces of bone are typically [collected by boy scouts](http://www.roadsideamerica.com/story/11685) at the national elk refuge after the winter shed.

 Apparently the species is plentiful on both public and private lands so endangerment is not a concern.
 As a matter of fact, there are estimated to be about a million elk living in the US and strict hunting regulations ensure their abundance.
 Although I lack both the expertise and equipment to hunt the great beast, I hope to some day photograph a bull in the wild.
 Some others species on my list to photograph are wild horses, pronghorns, and mountain lions.
 I've been told that mountain lions will be especially hard to find since they are stealthy hunters by nature.
-As one man told me, "You've probably never seen a mountain lion in the wild, but there's a good chance they've seen you."
+As one man told me, "You've probably never seen a mountain lion, but there's a good chance they've seen you."

 ---

 # Montana

+Leaving Wyoming was bittersweet.
+On the one hand we were leaving an incredible beautiful state, but on the other hand we were about to enter another state with a similar reputation.

 ![Montana state sign](https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-0/p600x600/15069010_10207832645874306_3120064244606464471_o.jpg)

-After leaving Yellowstone, our next interesting geological place was Quake Lake.
+The next interesting geological place that we stumbled upon was Quake Lake.

 ![Quake lake](https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-8/q82/p960x960/15110367_10207827561947211_8977523391749054029_o.jpg)